ArminJo/arduino-test-compile/README.md

           ./arduino-test-compile.sh
 ```

+## Using custom library
-## Using 2 extra steps `Checkout custom library` and `Link custom library` for loading custom library
+Add an extra step `Checkout custom library` for loading custom library.
+Take care that the path parameter matches the pattern `*Custom*`.
 ```yaml
 ...
     steps: